MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/Lab[MB-230]_M05Lab01_OC.md

 1. In the same browser session that you are currently logged into the Omnichannel Administration application with, navigate to
-    <https://twilio.com>**.** *(If you are not currently logged into Omnichannel
+    <https://twilio.com>**.** *(you will be directed to a 3rd party site (Twilio) to sign up for a free trial.
+Information that you enter when you sign up may be used by the 3rd party.
+We recommend that you review their privacy statement before signing up)*

-    Administration, use the credentials provided to you by your instructor to log in.)*
+    *(If you are not currently logged into Omnichannel Administration, use the credentials provided to you by your instructor to log in.)*

 2. Select the **Sign-up** button.

-3. You will be asked to provide you contact and detail information including:
+3. You will be asked to provide your contact and detail information including:
     First Name, Last Name, Email, Password.
 Once you have provided those details and accepted the terms of service, select the **Start your Free Trial** Button.